sscollis/lns3d/README.md

 LNS3d uses a fourth-order finite-difference method and is generally designed to resolve highly sensitive flow phenomena such as aero-acoustics, receptivity and linear instability.

+LNS3D can also solve nonlinear 2d-3c problems with the proper setup.

 ## Index